-- Rapid progress in basic molecular biology is apparently enabling extraordinarily consequential applications, including in principle - Powerful individual therapies - Eradication of historical diseases - The creation of substantially more lethal pathogens - The manipulation of cognitive, emotional and reproductive functions on a mass scale. - At the level of basic science therapeutic and destructive applications cannot be disentangled. - The extended consequences of this situation - are potentially large; - cannot be determined with confidence; - will assuredly involve social dynamics as well as basic science.
+- Rapid progress in basic molecular biology is apparently enabling extraordinarily consequential applications, including in principle deliberate intervention in the process of evolution. - The same basic science simultaneously identifies both therapeutic and destructive possibilities. - The extended consequences of this situation are potentially large but cannot be determined with confidence. - Those consequences will assuredly involve social dynamics as well as basic science.

-- Recent reconstruction of the 1918 influenza virus is currently the leading instance of the more general problem. - Work actually motivated by "historical curiosity" but does have potentially important therapeutic implications. - Has highly destructive applications as well. - Degree of oversight and containment applied does not appear commensurate with the magnitude of risk entailed. - Reconstructed strain is substantially more virulent than standard reference strains. - SARS has escaped BSL 3 containment at least 3 times. - Decision on publication made with no appropriately restricted option available.
+- Recent reconstruction of the 1918 influenza virus is currently the leading instance of the more general problem. - Work actually motivated by "historical curiosity" but does have potentially important therapeutic implications. - Has highly destructive applications as well. - Degree of oversight and containment applied does not appear commensurate with the magnitude of risk entailed. - Reconstructed strain is substantially more virulent than standard reference strains. - SARS has escaped BSL 3 containment at least 3 times. - Decision on publication made with no intermediate option available.